-anaphors is explained by assuming that they are the same objects: there are silent logophoric operators introducing logophoric pronouns that can A-bind seemingly exempt anaphors in their local domain.
-This allows us to explain both the syntactic and the semantic specificities of exempt anaphors, as compared to plain anaphors, without postulating a lexical difference between them.
+To sum up, the remarkable crosslinguistic homophony between exempt anaphors and plain anaphors is explained by assuming that they are the same objects: seemingly exempt anaphors are A-bound in their local domain by silent logophoric pronouns introduced by logophoric operators.
+This allows us to explain both the syntactic and the semantic specificities of exempt anaphors as compared to plain anaphors, without postulating a lexical difference between them.